-STUDY SEGMENT AND ROUTES IMPROVEMENTS OPTIONS EVALUATED OPPORTUNITIES CONSTRAINTS FEASIBILITY ASSESSMENT AND ISSUES TO RESOLVE Roadway Routes from Dale/Heatherstone Pedestrian Overcrossing (POC) to Fremont Avenue - Segment Overview FEASIBLE: Neighborhood Streets Route - Franklin, Levin, St. Giles, Shady Spring, Bryant to Truman to Fremont Neighborhood greenway on streets.
+STUDY SEGMENT AND ROUTES IMPROVEMENTS OPTIONS EVALUATED OPPORTUNITIES CONSTRAINTS FEASIBILITY ASSESSMENT AND ISSUES TO RESOLVE Roadway Routes from Dale/Heatherstone Pedestrian Overcrossing (POC) to Fremont Avenue - Segment Overview On-street pedestrian and bicycle facilities Existing pedestrian and bicycle facilities Limited roadway widths, Requires loss of parking, School drop-off and pick-up, Some high volume streets FEASIBLE: Existing on- street facilities Neighborhood Streets Route - Franklin, Levin, St. Giles, Shady Spring, Bryant to Truman to Fremont Neighborhood greenway on streets.
 Low traffic volume and speed residential streets.
 Existing bike lanes on Bryant with plans to add bike lanes on Truman south of Oak.
 Streets busy during school drop-off and pick-up.
 Limited roadway width on Truman and Bryant to accommodate bike facilities with existing on-street school parking.
 INFEASIBLE: Limited roadway width and school parking needs.
 Neighborhood Streets Route - Heatherstone, Knickerbocker, Bernardo to Fremont New bike lanes on Bernardo from Remington to Fremont, which requires loss of parking on one side of Bernardo south of Remington.
 Low traffic volume and speed residential streets.
 Existing bike lanes on Knickerbocker and Bernardo to Remington.
 Requires loss of parking on one side of Bernardo south of Remington.
 Fremont is a high volume street that serves SR 85.
 FEASIBLE: Parking analysis of Bernardo.
 Crossing analysis of SR 85/Fremont for pedestrians and bicyclists.
-Neighborhood and Collector Streets Route - Heatherstone, Knickerbocker, Mary to Fremont New bike lanes approved with Mary Avenue Street Space Allocation Study.
+Neighborhood and Collector Streets Route Heatherstone, Knickerbocker, Mary to Fremont New bike lanes approved with Mary Avenue Street Space Allocation Study.
 Bikes lanes approved with the Mary Avenue Street Space Allocation Study.
 Mary is a high volume street farthest from the creek corridor.
 Fremont is a high volume street that serves SR 85.
 FEASIBLE: Crossing analysis of SR 85/Fremont for pedestrians and bicyclists.